 Ulehla (pronounced: YOU-luh-luh) was instrumental in laying the foundation for the program and recruiting the first signing class in program history, which was announced on Nov.
 21, 2012.

 Team One, which was comprised of a group of 27 freshmen, arrived on campus on Aug.
 28, 2013.
 Under Ulehla's guidance, Michigan compiled a 4-13 record in its first season as a Division I program, including the program's first win in a double-overtime thriller against UC Davis inside Michigan Stadium, 13-12, on March 30, 2014.
-The Wolverines competed in the American Lacrosse Conference (ALC) during the inaugural season and will compete in the newly-formed Big Ten Conference in 2015.
+The Wolverines competed in the American Lacrosse Conference (ALC) during the inaugural season.
 Under Ulehla's direction, three Wolverines garnered ALC Rookie of the Week accolades and freshman Anna Schueler was selected to the All-ALC second team in that first season.

 Prior to coming to Ann Arbor, Ulehla gained valuable experience in the development of a new program as an assistant coach for the Florida Gators from January 2008 - June 2010.
 She played an integral role in the initial phases of building that program to a competitive Division 1 level, including her collaborative involvement in the recruitment of UF's first three recruiting classes.
 Ulehla continued to contribute to the Gator lacrosse program during their inaugural varsity season in 2010, helping to guide the young team to an impressive 10-8 record.